Journal of Behavioural Sciences

 - Preliminary Assessment: Upon receiving an allegation, the editorial team will conduct a preliminary assessment to determine whether the concern warrants a full investigation.
 This assessment includes gathering relevant information and involving appropriate experts, as needed.

 - Formal Investigation: If the preliminary assessment indicates a plausible case of research misconduct, a formal investigation will be initiated.
-An impartial committee of
+An impartial committee of experts will be established to conduct a thorough and fair investigation.

-- Confidentiality and Transparency: Throughout the investigation process, confidentiality will be maintained to the extent possible, while ensuring transparency and
+-Confidentiality and Transparency: Throughout the investigation process, confidentiality will be maintained to the extent possible, while ensuring transparency and accountability.
+Updates on the progress of the investigation may be provided as appropriate.

 Actions and Consequences